zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_sw_requirement.md

 # TF-M Software requirements

+## Supported build environments
+TF-M officially supports a limited set of build environments and setups.
+In this context, official support means that the environments listed below are actively used by team members and active developers hence users should be able to recreate the same configurations by following the instructions described below.
+In case of problems, the TF-M team provides support only for these environments, but building in other environments can still be possible.

+The following environments are supported:
+- Windows 10 x64 + Cygwin x64 (example configuration is provided for this
+  Windows setup only).
+- Windows 10 x64 + msys2 x64.
+- Windows 10 x65 + git-bash (MinGW) + gnumake from DS-5 or msys2.
+- Ubuntu 16.04 x64
+- Ubuntu 18.04 x64

+## Supported C compilers
 To compile TF-M code, at least one of the supported compiler toolchains have to be available in the build environment.
 The currently supported compiler versions are: